 Each model that you run with the Neural Networks feature will be based off of the data in a single dataset.
 Before we train our model we want to make sure that two things are true of our dataset:

-- All of the images that we'd like to use are in a Completed state.
+- All of the files that we'd like to use are in a Completed state.

-- There are enough instances of each class in the dataset for the model to be able to learn them.
+- There are enough instances of each class in the dataset for the model to be able to learn them (at least 100).
 V7 will provide a warning before model training starts if any classes are under-represented and unlikely to perform.

 If you've got a dataset full of completed items with well-represented classes throughout, then you're ready to start training!